AIGAdc/dcdesignweek.org-11ty/source/event/2022-10-21-02-pop-up-block-party-at-brookland-arts-walk.md

   ## In-Person Guidance

   We recommend that everyone wear a mask when they aren’t eating or drinking.
-There are no additional requirements requested for this event's partners and venue.

   ## COVID-19 is hard to predict: What happens if in-person events need to be canceled?